Evergy Community Investment Fund

 If an emerging nonprofit is certified by the Internal Revenue Service through a form 1023EZ, or is working with a qualified Kansas nonprofit as their fiscal agent, they may apply.

-The Fund will award $200,000 total in grants annually.
+The Fund will award $200,000 total in grants.
 Evergy maintains discretion to increase or decrease the level of annual grants based on the merits of project applications received.

 Funds may be granted to nonprofit organizations in a lump-sum or by progress payments at the discretion of WCF.
 WCF may also request periodic progress reports at its discretion.